MaksimMescheryakov/MaksimMescheryakov/README.md

 - 👋 Hi, I’m @MaksimMescheryakov
 - 👀 I’m interested in  product development and management
-- 🌱 I'm currently learning Geek Brains from Mail Group
+- 🌱 I am currently studying at Geek Brains at the Faculty of Product Management